apache/incubator-kie-tools/examples/jbpm-compact-architecture-example/docker-compose/README.md

 - Postgresql
 - PgAdmin
-- Kogito Example Service (Only available if the example has been compiled using the `container` mvn profile eg: `mvn cleanp package -Dcontainer`)
+- Kogito Example Service (Only available if the example has been compiled using the `container` mvn profile eg: `mvn clean package -Dcontainer`)
 - Kogito Management Console
 - Kogito Task Console
 - Keycloak